 How to Properly Apply Moisturizer

-- Use a finger to gently dab small amounts of moisturizer, like our Crème de la Cream all over the face and neck.
+2. Gently dab small amounts of moisturizer, like our Crème de la Cream all over the face and neck.
 You may want to avoid the eye area, as some face moisturizers may irritate the ultra-sensitive skin on and around your peepers.
-For this region, it’s best to use a dedicated eye cream (we love our smooth and sassy Eyes Eyes Baby, which hydrates, illuminates, and temporarily de-puffifies!); but be sure to use the same technique outlined here.
+For this region, it’s best to use a dedicated eye cream, which hydrates, illuminates, and temporarily de-puffs.

-- Then, with your fingers loosely extended outward from your palms, either use SUPER soft circular upward motions or alternatively apply gentle pressure to push the moisturizer into your pores with your finger pads.
+3. Then use soft circular upward motions with your finger pads to massage in your face cream.
 Avoid any firm sweeping, swiping, or rubbing motions, as these can disturb the outer layers of the skin and lead to micro-tears, the stretching of pores, and premature signs of aging.
-It is also critical to not apply any downward pressure, which can amplify the effects of gravity overtime, and lead to a less-than-lifted complexion.
-As a rule of thumb, whenever applying any pressure to the skin, think upward thoughts!
+It is also critical to not apply any downward pressure, which can amplify the effects of gravity over time.

 Ingredients to Avoid

-Parabens are sometimes found in moisturizers, but can be harsh on the skin, causing irritation.
+Parabens can be harsh on the skin, causing irritation.
 They also have been linked to a number of serious health concerns.

-Silicones are another group of ingredients often found in personal care products and work to form a barrier on the area of application.
+Silicones work to form a barrier on the area of application.
 While they’re not dangerous, they have their downside, with an ability to trap oil, dirt, and dead skin, while potentially preventing the beneficial ingredients in your products from getting to where they need to go.

 Other Ways to Moisturize